GSA/notifications-api/README.md

 export PATH="/opt/homebrew/opt/postgresql@15/bin:$PATH
 ```

-_NOTE: You don't want to overwrite your existing $PATH!
+_NOTE: You don't want to overwrite your existing `$PATH` environment variable!
 Hence the reason why it is included on the end like this; paths are separated by a colon._

 #### Starting PostgreSQL and Redis

 With both PostgreSQL and Redis installed, you now need to start the services.
-Run this command so that they're available at all times going forward:
+Run this command so that they're available at all times going forward on your
+machine:

 ```sh
 brew services start postgresql@15 redis
 ```

-If they're already running, you can run this instead to make sure the latest
+If they're already running, you can run this command instead to make sure the
-updates are applied:
+latest updates are applied to both services:

 ```sh
 brew services restart postgresql@15 redis